RedisLabs/redislabs-docs/content/ri/using-redisinsight/memory-analysis.md

 1. **online mode** - In this mode, RedisInsight downloads a rdb file from your connected redis instance and analyzed it to create a temp file with all the keys and meta data required for analysis.
 In case, there is a master-slave connection, RedisInsight downloads the dump from the slave instead of the master in order to avoid affecting the performance of the master.

-1. **offline mode** - In this mode, RedisInsight analyzies your redis backup files.
+1. **offline mode** - In this mode, RedisInsight analyzes your redis backup files.
 These files can either be present i your system or on s1.
 RedisInsight accepts a list of rdb files given to it and analyzes all the information required from these files instead of downloading it from your redis instance.
 In order to analyze backup files stored in s3, RedisInsight should have ReadOnly permission to your s3 bucket where the files are stored.

 ## Running Memory Analysis on an Instance

 Navigte to Memory Analysis > Overview, and then click the "Analyze Now" button.
 You should see a dialog box with two options - Offline Analysis and Online Analysis.

 Choose the offline analysis approach if you have a RDB Backup file that you want to analyze.
-We will proceed with online analysis in this document.
+We can proceed with online analysis.

 ![online_memory_analysis](/images/ri/online_memory_analysis.png)